gomorpheus/morpheus-docs/tools/vdi_pools.rst

 - **EVDI GATEWAY** Select a configure VDI Gateway for VDI sessions to be redirected to.
 VDI sessions will be redirected to the gateway when a gateway is specified.

 **Guest Console SSH Tunnel** (optional)
-  A Jump Host can be configured for Standard Persona Instance Guest Console Sessions. |morpheus| will tunnel through the Jump Host when connecting Guest Console sessions from the Standard Persona.
+  A Jump Host can be configured for VDI Session connections. |morpheus| will tunnel through the Jump Host when connecting Guest Console sessions for VDI.
+Not applicable for Hypervisor Console connections.

-- **GUEST CONSOLE JUMP HOST** Jump Host ip or hostname used to connect to the Jump Host for Guest COnsole Sessions on the VDI Instance in the Standard Persona
+- **GUEST CONSOLE JUMP HOST** Jump Host ip or hostname used to connect to the Jump Host for Guest Console sessions for VDI Instances
-- **GUEST CONSOLE JUMP USERNAME** Jump Host Username used to connect to the Jump Host for Guest COnsole Sessions on the VDI Instance in the Standard Persona
+- **GUEST CONSOLE JUMP USERNAME** Jump Host Username used to connect to the Jump Host for Guest Console sessions for VDI Instances
-- **GUEST CONSOLE JUMP PORT** Jump Host Port used to connect to the Jump Host for Guest COnsole Sessions on the VDI Instance in the Standard Persona
+- **GUEST CONSOLE JUMP PORT** Jump Host Port used to connect to the Jump Host for Guest Console sessions for VDI Instances
-- **GUEST CONSOLE JUMP PASSWORD** Jump Host Password used to connect to the Jump Host for Guest COnsole Sessions on the VDI Instance in the Standard Persona (optional if key specified)
+- **GUEST CONSOLE JUMP PASSWORD** Jump Host Password used to connect to the Jump Host for Guest Console sessions for VDI Instances (optional if key specified)
-- **GUEST CONSOLE KEYPAIR** Jump Host SSH Key used to connect to the Jump Host for Guest COnsole Sessions on the VDI Instance in the Standard Persona (optional if password specified) Note: Must be a local keypair, not a synced keypair.
+- **GUEST CONSOLE KEYPAIR** Jump Host SSH Key used to connect to the Jump Host for Guest Console sessions for VDI Instances (optional if password specified) Note: Must be a local keypair, not a synced keypair.

 .. image:: /images/personas/vdi/createVdiPool.png
   :width: 50%